tweag/ormolu/README.md

 ## Current limitations

 * Does not handle CPP (wontfix, see [the design document][design]).
+* Input modules should be parsable by Haddock, which is a bit stricter criterion than just being a valid Haskell modules.
 * Various minor idempotence issues, most of them are related to comments †.

 † To be resolved in 0.0.2.0.